spoonapps/docs/reference/spoonscript/env.md

 env path="c:\path to executables\"
 ```

-In container these variables will have the following values:
+In the container these variables will have the following values:

 ```
 foo=bar
 path=c:\path to executables;C:\WINDOWS\system32;C:\WINDOWS
 ```

-One environment variable can be set multiple times inside SpoonScript if `cmd` commands should have different environments.
-For each environment variable value from last `env` command is stored in final image.
-It is also possible to remove environment variable from final image with following syntax:
+Variables can be reset within the same SpoonScript by repeating the `env` command for the same variable name.
+The last value will be stored in the image.
+To remove the variable from the image, use the following command:

 ```
 env foo=